tildemark/tildemark.github.io/_posts/2025-11-23-building-a-robust-cloud-dev-environment-on-oci-always-free.md

   * **If you mess up Docker networking?** Cockpit stays alive.
   * **If you lock yourself out of SSH keys?** Cockpit provides a **Web Terminal** that accepts your username/password directly.

-It effectively acts as an "Emergency Escape Pod" that bypasses your entire Docker stack.
+> It effectively acts as an "Emergency Escape Pod" that bypasses your entire Docker stack.
+{: .prompt-tip }

 **Step 1: Install Cockpit**